OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 Balance: 89.97829973 ETH
 ```

-> Note: Here 0x90F8bf6A479f320ead074411a4B0e7944Ea8c9C1 is sender as well as owner of our Contract.
+> Note: Here 0x90F8bf6A479f320ead074411a4B0e7944Ea8c9C1 is sender as well as owner of our `Wallet` contract.

 ## Deploy Wallet Contract

-Now we will deploy our contract and withdraw 10 Ethers which we sent above.
+Now, we will deploy our contract and withdraw 10 ethers which we sent above.

-To deploy first we need to execute zos push , which deploys our logic contract (with the code) and then create2 which deploys our proxy contract.
+To deploy first we need to execute `zos push` , which deploys our logic contract (with the code) and then `create2` which deploys our proxy contract.

 > Note: In zOS every contract is actually a combination of two contracts: [A proxy contract and a logic contract.](https://blog.zeppelinos.org/the-transparent-proxy-pattern/) Proxy pattern enables upgradibility in zOS.

 ```console